IBM/telco-network-cloud-drivers/content/reference/cicdhub-software.md

 The CI/CD Hub realized the core components with the following;

 #### OpenLDAP -- LDAP Authentication & Authorization Server
 An open source LDAP server.
-Each ALM instance needs to be configured with an LDAP server so that UI and API users can be authenticated and to identify the RBAC roles associated with that user.
-In an environment with multiple ALM deployments it is beneficial to have a single LDAP server where users are defined and their individual roles for each ALM environment are defined.
+Each TNCO instance needs to be configured with an LDAP server so that UI and API users can be authenticated and to identify the RBAC roles associated with that user.
+In an environment with multiple TNCO deployments it is beneficial to have a single LDAP server where users are defined and their individual roles for each TNCO environment are defined.
 This reduces the cost of administrating users.

 #### GOGs -- Source Version Control Server
 A lightweight self hosting Git service, source code repository equivalent to GitHub.
 Within the CI/CD Hub it is used as a common managed repository CI/CD source repository for Assembly and Resource projects.
-Common, refers to the fact that it is not associated with any one ALM instance, rather it is the .
-It is important to understand that this is not a persistence layer for ALM itself.
-Gogs is intended as the source of truth for packages and descriptor that can be shared from this central location across all ALM instances.
+Common, refers to the fact that it is not associated with any one TNCO instance, rather it is the .
+It is important to understand that this is not a persistence layer for TNCO itself.
+Gogs is intended as the source of truth for packages and descriptor that can be shared from this central location across all TNCO instances.

 #### Nexus -- Artifact Repository
 An open source repository manager.
 Nexus is used to store static artifacts such as images for Resources and where binary Assembly Packages packages are stored for use in other projects or deployment into production environments.